a-h/dynamotableviz/README.md

 While working on a talk, I got frustrated with how long it was taking to create diagrams, and make screenshots.

-The screenshots were slow to load in my HTML templating tool, and didn't work well on my blog either.
+The screenshots were relatively slow to load in presentations, sometimes fuzzy, and didn't work well on my blog either.

 So, I thought I'd create a CLI tool.